vinaykumarvk/report-generator/BRD - Report Generator.md

 * Return the claimed job

 Use `SELECT ...
 FOR UPDATE SKIP LOCKED` if possible via raw SQL (preferred).
-If Prisma cannot, use a safe fallback approach with `updateMany` \+ unique selection, but aim for correctness.
+If Supabase cannot, use a safe fallback approach with `updateMany` \+ unique selection, but aim for correctness.

 #### **2.3 Heartbeat / lock extension**